 - being observed by researchers;

-- researchers having access to their personal documents or other materials;
+- researchers having access to participants’ personal documents or other materials;

-- the collection and use of their body organs, tissues or fluids (eg skin, blood, urine, saliva, hair, bones, tumour and other biopsy specimens) or their exhaled breath;
+- the collection and use of participants’ body organs, tissues or fluids (e.g. skin, blood, urine, saliva, hair, bones, tumour and other biopsy specimens, or exhaled breath;

-- accessing their information (in individually identifiable, re-identifiable or non-identifiable form) as part of an existing published or unpublished source or database.
+- accessing participants’ information (in individually identifiable, re-identifiable or non-identifiable form) as part of an existing published or unpublished source or database, and